If you have not already met with a counselor contact the CTE Counseling Department at (909) 652-6519 to develop an educational plan.

 Graduates holding the Associate Degree are prepared as accountable nurse care providers described within the Nurse Practice Act.
 The scope of their practice centers on direct client care and encompasses the role of the nurse as care provider, client teacher, communicator, manager of client care and a member within the profession of nursing.
 The Associate Degree Nurse is capable of entry level management and decision-making, with guidance, regarding client-centered care in a variety of health care setting throughout the community.

-Program Objectives On completion of this program the graduate will: (to meet the minimal standards for competency set forth in section 1443.5 of the California Nurse Practice Act):
+End of Program Student Learning Outcomes On completion of this program the graduate will: (to meet the minimal standards for competency set forth in section 1443.5 of the California Nurse Practice Act):

 Utilize the nursing process to provide care for the client and his family that recognizes threats to normal physiological, psychological, developmental, spiritual and sociocultural needs.